fpco/haskell.fpcomplete.com/content/tutorials/exceptions.md

 Notice the type variable `e`. `try` will catch whichever type of exception you ask it to.
 But if you're unclear about which exception type you care about, the compiler will complain about ambiguous types.
-That's why, in our hiearchical exception above, I turned on `ScopedTypeVariables` and included signatures like `` `catch` (\(_ ::
+That's why, in our hierarchical exception above, I turned on `ScopedTypeVariables` and included signatures like `` `catch` (\(_ ::
 Child1) ->``.